What Makes a Good Man?

 "What Makes a Good Man?" is a song by English rock band The Heavy.
 It was released as the lead single from their third studio album, The Glorious Dead, on 23 May 2012.
 A music video for the song was also released on Vevo and YouTube on 21 August 2012.
 The song peaked at number 127 on the French Singles Chart.

-The song was also used during the credits sequence in the video game Borderlands: The Pre-Sequel. and a Russian television commercial for the Volkswagen Teramont.
+The song was used during the credits sequence in the video game Borderlands: The Pre-Sequel. and a Russian television commercial for the Volkswagen Teramont.
 Since March 2018 it is also the theme song for the German late night show Late Night Berlin.
-It was also used as the theme song for WWE's PPV event Royal Rumble in January of 2013.
+It was also used as the theme song for WWE's PPV event Royal Rumble in January 2013.
+In 2024, the song appears as the soundtrack to a pastoral spring scene at the end of Season 3, Episode 4 of Clarkson's Farm.
+In 2013 the song was used for a short period during the Top Gear season 19 “Nile Special”.
+In 2021 the trio used it as part of their “Lochdown” special in Season 4 of the Grand Tour.

 Music video

 The official music video for the song, lasting three minutes and twenty-one seconds, was uploaded on 21 August 2012 to the band's Vevo channel on YouTube.